Medication Search: Dipentum

 How does this medication work?
 What will it do for me?

 Olsalazine belongs to the group of medications known as anti-inflammatories.
 This medication is used to treat ulcerative colitis, a disease involving inflammation of the bowel.
-It is used to prevent attacks of the disease, and for the long-term maintenance of remission in people with ulcerative colitis.
+It is used to prevent attacks of the disease, and for the long-term maintenance of remission for people with ulcerative colitis.